[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Wait—!” she exclaims, grabbing and shaking me with both arms.
 “You’re all I have, please don’t do this, don’t, plea—”

 “I’m not in love with you…but you know I do love you, right?”

-She stops and stares at me, violet eyes overflown with glistening tears.
+She stops and stares down to me, violet eyes overflowing with glistening tears.

 “Then why,” she hisses, “Are you abandoning me for her if you love me?”